Santosh96736/e_commerce_project/README.md

 7. [REPOSITORY DETAILS](REPOSITORY-DETAILS)

 ## 1. PROJECT OVERVIEW
-*   This project invovles deep analysis of e_commerce_datase to derieve valueable business insights using python and MySQL.
+*   This project involves deep analysis of e_commerce_dataset to derive valuable business insights using python and MySQL.